 The Po Klong Garai temple belongs to what is known as the Thap Mam style.
 The style of Thap Mam, between the 11th and 13th centuries, is considered more decorative and distinguished by simplified parts but with a very neat ornamentation that reflects the virtuosity of the sculptors of the time.
 At the Museum of Cham Sculpture in Da Nang you can admire the Thap Mam style with the Gajasimha sandstone or elephant-lion statue.

 Cong Tower (Gate Tower)

-After climbing a series of brick steps, you reach the first of the 3 towers of the complex, Lua Tower (Tower of Fire) located on top of a hill.
-This tower, all brick, is 9 meters high and has 4 entrances.
-This small tower was an entrance tower and it’s use was reserved to accommodate offerings for the traditional rites of the past.
+After climbing a series of brick steps, you reach the first of the 3 towers of the complex, Lua Tower (Tower of Fire) which is located on top of a hill.
+This tower, all brick, is 9 metres high and has 4 entrances.
+This small tower was an entrance tower and its use was reserved to accommodate offerings for the traditional rites of the past.
 The Cong Tower (Gate Tower) also has 4 entrances oriented towards the 4 cardinal points.
 This elongated tower is distinguished by its saddle-shaped roof, which harmoniously illustrates the Thap Mam style of Cham Art.
 This tower is known to be dedicated to the god of Flames, Thang Chuh Yang Pui.
-As for the main tower, beautifully preserved, it is characterized by the purity of its lines and the austerity of its decorations.
+As for the main tower, beautifully preserved, it is characterised by the purity of its lines and the austerity of its decorations.
 Above the front door is a sculpture of the god Shiva, considered to be one of the masterpieces of the Thap Mam style and listed in the historical-architectural remains of the Cham sculptural art.
 The main tower houses the stature of King Po Klong Garai (1151-1205) with the symbol Mukha-Linga.